marcmylemans/marcmylemans.github.io/_posts/2024-07-02-Expanding_Storage_StoreOnce_Hyper-V.md

 categories: [Hyper-V, StoreOnce, Virtualization]
 ---

+## What is HPE StoreOnce?

+HPE StoreOnce is a disk-based backup solution that provides efficient, scalable, and reliable storage for backup data.
+It leverages deduplication technology to reduce the storage footprint and improve backup performance.
+StoreOnce helps businesses protect their data more efficiently and cost-effectively.

-## Background
+## Background Story

-In the world of IT infrastructure, storage is a critical component that needs constant monitoring and management.
 One of the projects I am currently working on involves the use of an HPE StoreOnce Virtual Storage Appliance (VSA) deployed in a Hyper-V environment.
-StoreOnce VSA is a software-defined backup storage solution that provides efficient, scalable, and reliable storage for backup data.
-It leverages deduplication technology to reduce the storage footprint and improve backup performance.

 Recently, I encountered a scenario where the existing storage capacity was insufficient to meet the growing data backup requirements.
 To address this issue, I needed to add extra storage volumes to the StoreOnce VSA.
 Specifically, I had to create an additional 29 volumes, each with a capacity of 1 TB, and attach them to the virtual appliance in Hyper-V.

 ## Creating and Attaching Volumes

 Adding new storage volumes to a virtual appliance in Hyper-V involves several steps.

-First, we need to create the VHDX files for the new volumes.
-Then, these VHDX files need to be attached to the StoreOnce VSA.
+1) We need to create the VHDX files for the new volumes.
+2) These VHDX files need to be attached to the StoreOnce VSA.

 To streamline this process, I wrote a PowerShell script that automates the creation and attachment of these volumes.

 The script ensures that each new volume is created as a fixed-size VHDX file and is attached to the SCSI controller of the StoreOnce VSA.
 Below, I've included a space where you can insert the script.